Sakshi-Jain-94/End-To-End-Chat-Application/README.md

    To add "watch-restart" so that your server automatically restart on change, execute "nodemon server.js"

+For chatbot:
+Current Romantic Trip intent are completed.
+For other you can add intent as per your requirement in tripPlanner.js

 For any issue while setup. feel free to contact.